stoykobogev/diablo-mule-manager/README.md

 # diablo-mule-manager

 Desktop app for managing mule inventories for Diablo 2: LoD.
-The app is crude and more of a proof of concept than anythign else but it can still be used.
+The app is crude and more of a proof of concept than anything else but it can still be used.

 # Guide